 Muscle cars have gotten smarter in recent years.
-Ford upped the tech quotient when it gave the Mustang a mid-cycle update for the 2018 model year.
-When fully loaded, it now offers a driver-configurable 12-inch digital instrument cluster, an 8-inch screen that runs Ford’s Sync 3 infotainment system, and voice-controlled navigation.
-Audiophiles will appreciate the Shaker Pro Audio sound system.
-Ford didn’t skimp on driving aids, either.
+Ford upped the tech quotient when it gave the Mustang amid-cycle update for the 2018 model year.
+When ordered fully loaded, it offers a driver-configurable 12-inch digital instrument cluster, an 8.0-inch screen that runs Ford’;s easy-to-use Sync 3 infotainment system, and voice-controlled navigation.
+Audiophiles will appreciate the available Shaker Pro Audio sound system.
+Ford didn’;t skimp on driving aids, either.
 Buyers can order adaptive cruise control, forward collision warning, pre-collision assist with pedestrian detection, and a reverse sensing system.
-Note most of those features cost extra.
+Note that most of those features cost extra.

 Performance and fuel economy

-With the six-cylinder Mustang no longer available, the next engine up is the Mustang GT’s 5.0-liter V8.
+There’;s no V6, so the next engine up is the Mustang GT’;s 5.0-liter V8.
 It generates 460 hp at 7,000 rpm and 420 lb-ft. of torque at 4,600 rpm.
 The eight-cylinder comes with the same transmission options as the turbo four.
-Flick the Drag Strip mode on and Ford promises it will hit 60 miles per hour from a stop in under 4 seconds.
+Flick the Drag Strip mode on and Ford promises it will hit 60 miles per hour from a stop in under four seconds.

-Let’s walk over to Chevrolet and check out the Camaro.
-Base models come with a turbocharged 2.0-liter four-cylinder engine that makes 275 hp at 5,600 rpm and 295 lb-ft. of torque between 3,000 and 4,500 rpm.
+Let’;s walk over to Chevrolet and check out the Camaro.
+Base models come with a turbocharged, 2.0-liter four-cylinder engine that makes 275 hp at 5,600 rpm and 295 lb-ft. of torque between 3,000 and 4,500 rpm.
 Rear-wheel drive and a six-speed manual transmission come standard, while an eight-speed automatic is offered at an extra cost.
 The list of options also includes a 3.6-liter V6 with 335 hp and 284 lb-ft. of torque.
 It also comes standard with a six-speed stick, but it can be paired with an optional 10-speed automatic transmission.

 Interior and exterior design

-The 2019 Ford Mustang still wears the long hood, short deck proportions of the original model introduced in April of 1964.
-Designers created several visual links between the two models but it’s not full-on retro like the Mini Hardtop and the Volkswagen Beetle.
-We think it’s one of the sharpest-looking ‘Stang models to date, but maybe that’s just us.
-Step inside and you’ll find a three-spoke steering wheel, round air vents, and a tall center console.
-It’s technically a four-seater but the rear seats are best-suited to carrying groceries or small children.
+The 2020 Ford Mustang still wears the long hood, short deck proportions of theoriginal model introduced in April of 1964.
+Designers created several visual links between the two models but it’;s not full-on retro like the Mini Hardtop and the Volkswagen Beetle.
+We think it’;s one of the sharpest-looking ‘;Stang models to date, but maybe that’;s just us.
+Step inside and you’;ll find a heritage-laced three-spoke steering wheel, round air vents, and a tall center console.
+It’;s technically a four-seater but the rear seats are best-suited to carrying groceries or small children.>

-Chevrolet took the 2019 Camaro in a similar design direction.
-The current model pays tribute to its predecessors without aping the styling.
+Chevrolet took the 2020 Camaro in a similar design direction.
+The current model pays tribute toits predecessors without aping their styling.
 It still boasts the traditional Coke bottle shape that made hundreds of thousands of American motorists fall in lust with the original car.
 Its front-end design varies from model to model but every trim receives LEDs integrated into the headlights, a wide grille, and quad rear lights.
-Open the long door, slip behind the wheel and you’ll feel like you’re sitting in a sports car just by looking around you.
+Open the long door, slip behind the wheel, and you’;ll >feel> like you’;re sitting in a sports car just by looking around you.
 Design is a big part of its appeal.

 The Camaro comes with a similar level of equipment.
-Select the base model and you’ll still get dual front, side, curtain, and knee airbags for the front passengers.
-The list of standard features also includes a five-year subscription to the basic OnStar service, the aforementioned teen driver function, and a tire pressure monitoring system.
+Select the base model and you’;ll get dual front, side, and curtain airbags, plus knee airbags for the front passengers.
+The list of standard features also includes a five-year subscription to the basic OnStar service, the teen driver function, and a tire pressure monitoring system.>